vipuldcoder/100-days-of-code/FAQ.md

   **Q:** If everyone started on a certain day, should I join them on the day they are?
 For example, from Day 12?
   **A:** This challenge is individual, so when you join you start at day 1.
 Whenever you’ll be posting an update on Twitter or elsewhere, make sure to mention which day you are on and use the hashtag so that people can find and support you!
+**Q:** In the first day i not able to undestand where to start and what to do?
 ## Contents
 * [Rules](rules.md)
 * [Log - click here to see my progress](log.md)